Haseeb-Qureshi/Algorithms-Study-Group/week1_strings.md

  Boyer-Moore-Horspool is the most common general-use string search algorithm, and it’s extremely fast for most practical text search requirements.

  Python, Java, Go, JavaScript (V8) and many other string search implementations use the Boyer-Moore-Horspool for text searching.
 Ruby actually used to use the Rabin-Karp algorithm, and it now uses a home-spun algorithm which is an adaptation of Knuth-Morris-Pratt.
-That’s not important though.
-What is important is that Boyer-Moore-Horspool is the gold standard.
+But generally speaking, Boyer-Moore-Horspool is the gold standard for general-purpose text search.